leodollinger/Stocks-REST-API/README.md

 # Stocks-REST-API

 This is a Stocks REST API using Python and FastAPI.
 This API retrieves stock data from the polygon API and performs a data scraping from the Marketwatch financial website.
-Once retrieved, it persists the data on a Postgres DB, making it possible to manage the purchased amount for each **searched** stock (it's necessary to search for the stock before adding an purchased amount to it)
+Once retrieved, it persists the data on a Postgres DB, making it possible to manage the purchased amount for each **searched** stock (it's necessary to search for the stock before adding a purchased amount to it)